 It was so cold I forgot to do my hand on the back of my head and refused to go back in without a wetsuit!
 Clearly I’m a chunky monkey next to our girl!

-I look at the first one, ‘Balancing Act’ and all I see is a snapshot of happiness.
+I look at the first one, and all I see is a snapshot of happiness.
 There’s a memory of an amazingly, fun, surf session we had right after this picture was taken and how much laughing we did in the water that day.
 It’s a reminder how utterly content I was being by the sea, spending time with my best girl friend.
-I don’t look at my chunky little legs or folds on my wobbly tummy.
+I don’t look at my chunky little legs or folds on my wobbly tummy or think about how I wouldn’t be able to buy any cute shorts in the surf shops because I’m too big for them or about how every wetsuit I have has to be shortened because the makers think a size uk 18 woman is also 5’8 ft tall.
 I look at my face and the light in my eyes, I’m so happy here and I feel beautiful.
 I’m at the beach and about to do the thing I love the most in the world and it’s written all over my face.
 I have never in my life seen that in myself until I saw this photograph.

 I realised that I absolutely love these pictures.
 I’m not embarrassed about my body even though I’m far from perfect.
 I’m too consumed by surfing to care.
 I’m strong, I’m healthy and I’m fit.
 I can lift heavy weights, run 13.2 miles nonstop and surf a long session without having spaghetti arms for the next 48 hours.
 I’m proud of me.
 This is the body that lets me surf and run and do the things that make me happy so I blooming well should look after it and love it.

 This one was quite embarassing to do, I felt a right plonker